Once your baby starts to crawl, watch out!

 Eagle-eyed parents take note of their baby’s developmental milestones, eagerly awaiting all their significant firsts.

-Here are three everyday actions your baby will take in preparation to take their first steps.
+Here are three everyday actions your baby will take in preparation for their first steps.

-When you notice these behaviors, you’ll want to encourage your baby to start walking.
+You’ll want to encourage your baby to start walking when you notice these behaviors.

 Crawling is the first sign your baby is ready to be on the go and get moving on their own, and this should start to happen between 7 to 10 months.